menu icon

 Course Summary

 The MSc Biodiversity and Global Change provides a grounding in the science that is essential for tackling the biodiversity crisis, training the next generation of conservation professionals.
 It is run in collaboration with the Institute of Zoology, the Natural History Museum, and a network of collaborators.
 Together, this partnership brings together some of the leading researchers of global biodiversity changes from across many different disciplines.
-The programme is delivered through a combination of seminars, presentations, assigned papers, as well as data analysis and interpretation.
+The programme is delivered through a combination of seminars, presentations and assigned papers, as well as data analysis and interpretation.
 Seminars at UCL, the Natural History Museum and the Institute of Zoology (Zoological Society of London) are a mandatory part of the course.
 Assessment is through essays, project reports, presentations and practicals.
 The research project is assessed by dissertation, and oral presentation.

 Modules